 Chinatown Complex built in the 1820s has a red-and-gold Buddha Tooth Relic Temple. that’s worth taking a look.
 But more well known for its wet market and delicious hawker food with plenty of individual stalls that still dish up food based on traditional recipes.

 The wet market is one of the rare few in Singapore where you can still marvel at barking stallholders selling live fish, frogs, terrapins and alligator meat alongside fresh meats, fruits and vegetables.

 The famous Singapore Sling cocktail was invented here at the Long Bar of the famous Raffles Hotel back in 1915.
 Can you really miss the opportunity to try it?

 From £106 for a double.

-This hotel in its tall oblong shape in an unmissable oblong-shaped building is home to more than 20 species of creepers and 1,500 planters in and outside of the building.
+This hotel is an unmissable oblong-shaped building home to more than 20 species of creepers and 1,500 planters growing outside of the building.
 It is perfectly placed on Peck Seah Street to eke out as much culture in town as you like.
 It’s stylish and offers two rooftop pools and two restaurants.